TripleA Rules for Anniversary Edition TOURNAMENTS

 This information will be sent to 3 judges (experienced players) by Deltium.

-Attention: Games that did not at least reach the 6th round (after US 5) cannot be judged.
-If both players are not responsible such that a game doesn't proceed to US 5 in the given 30 days, both players will be disqualified.
+Note: Games that did not at least reach the 6th round (after US 5) cannot be judged.
+If both players are not responsible such that a game doesn't proceed to US 5 in the given 45 days, both players will be disqualified.
 If only one player is responsible for the delay, his opponent has to report that fact to Deltium in time, as was mentioned above.

 Important: The decision of the judges is only for the tournament, and is final.
 No appeals.